 BIOS Self-Cleaning® requires the presence of sunlight for its anti-bacterial properties to activate.
-For BIOS Anti-Bacterial® (HYDROTECT®) and BIOS Anti-Bacterial® (GRANITOGRES®) that provides 24/7 anti-bacterial protection without the need of the presence of sunlight, click here!
+Do note that while this article talks about BIOS Self-Cleaning, we do also have anti-bacterial tiles that are also reactive without the presence of sunlight.

 What is BIOS Self-Cleaning®?